MadameSolette/Stylus/eiszeit-manager.de/README.md

    - Only header
    - Only Background image
    - Minimalistic style without header & background image
- - Transparent background at the office banner, now you can use transparent .png's/.gif's;
+ - The office banner has now a transparent background, you can use transparent .png's/.gif's without having a blue background;
  - Mouseover undelined links;
  - Section tabs have now a hover function;
  - Inner box outlines available on each site;